GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

     ```

 1. Replace the values in a suitable
    [example](../../examples/tfengine) with values for your infrastructure.

+   Project and Bucket names are globally unique and must be changed from defaults.
+You will get a 409 error if you have chosen a name that is already taken.

    TIP: Prefer to remotely fetch templates from a release which can be more
    stable than using the HEAD templates.